-beginning well top ten tips for surviving medical school the Christian contribution to healthcare on the frontline plus: why join CMF?, choosing a church, international medicine, managing time
+beginning well top ten tips for surviving medical school christian contribution to healthcare on the frontline plus: why join CMF?, choosing a church, international medicine, managing time FRESHERS' EDITION

 A company limited by guarantee.
-Registered in England no. 6949436 Registered Charity no. 1131658 Registered office: 6 Marshalsea Road, London SE1 1HL Managing Editor Laurence Crutchlow Editorial Team Alex Bunn Charis Fisher John Greenall Rachel Grant Rachel Owusu-Ankomah Oluwatosin Oyeniyi Peter Saunders Design: S2 Design & Advertising Printers: Partridge & Print Ltd.
+Registered in England no. 6949436 Registered Charity no. 1131658 Registered office: 6 Marshalsea Road, London SEI 1HL Managing Editor Laurence Crutchlow Editorial Team Charis Fisher Rachel Grant John Greenall John Martin Peter Saunders Design: S2 Design & Advertising Printers: Partridge & Print Ltd.

+International distribution

-International distribution If you are the leader of an overseas Christian medical group and would be interested in receiving multiple copies of Nucleus please contact the editor Editorial address The Editor, Nucleus Christian Medical Fellowship 6 Marshalsea Road London SE1 IHL Tel 020 7234 9660 Email nucleus@cmf.org.uk Web www.cmf.org.uk Editorial policy The editor welcomes original contributions that have medical and Christian content.
+If you are the leader of an overseas Christian medical group and would be interested in receiving multiple copies of Nucleus please contact the editor

+Editorial address

+The Editor, Nucleus Christian Medical Fellowship 6 Marshalsea Road London SE1 IHL Tel 020 7234 9660 Email nucleus@cmf.org.uk Web www.cmf.org.uk

+Editorial policy

+The editor welcomes original contributions that have medical and Christian content.
 Letters and emails are invited.
 Authors have a reasonable freedom of expression in so far as their articles are consistent with the Christian faith as recorded in the Bible.
 Views expressed are not necessarily those of the Fellowship, Unless otherwise stated, Scripture quotations taken from The Holy Bible, New International Version Anglicised Copyright © 1979, 1984, 2011 Biblica.
 Used by permission of Hodder & Stoughton Publishers, an Hachette UK company.
 All rights reserved.
 'NIV' is a registered trademark of Biblica.
 UK trademark number 1448790.

+Distribution

-Distribution Nucleus is sent free to all student members of CMF as part of the benefits of membership.
-Copyright Christian Medical Fellowship, London.
+Nucleus is sent free to all student members of CMF as part of the benefits of membership.

+Copyright

+Christian Medical Fellowship, London.
 All rights reserved.
-Except for a few copies for private study, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the Christian Medical Fellowship. - 3 editorial beginning well Rachel Owusu-Ankomah - 4 choosing a church Giles Cattermole - 6 top ten tips for surviving medical school Rachel Grant - 8 managing time Peter Saunders & Caroline Bunting - 10 talking books why read?
-John Greenall - 14 working for Jesus John Greenall & Alex Bunn - 16 you're not the only one...
-Four CMF students - 18 God-man-God... a basic gospel outline Laurence Crutchlow - 21 thriving in exile Laurence Crutchlow - 24 on the frontline Phoebe Owen, Emma Hayward, Idris Baker, Gill Crouch - 28 why join CMF?
-John Greenall - 31 local groups John Greenall - 34 CMF regions Jennifer Rossiter - 35 summer opportunities Alex Bunn - 36 clinical conundrums Laurence Crutchlow - 38 what is 'whole-person medicine'?
-Laurence Crutchlow - 42 medical ethics for beginners Giles Cattermole - 45 engaging the public square Philippa Taylor - 48 international medical mission Vicky Lavy - 52 the Christian contribution to healthcare Rosie Knowles
+Except for a few copies for private study, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the Christian Medical Fellowship.

+CONTENTS

+3 editorial - beginning well John Greenall

+4 choosing a church Giles Cattermole

+6 top 10 tips for surviving medical school Rachel Grant

+8 managing time Peter Saunders and Caroline Bunting

+10 talking books - why read?
+John Greenall

+14 working for Jesus John Greenall and Alex Bunn

+16 you're not the only one

+18 God-man-God a basic gospel outline Laurence Crutchlow

+21 thriving in exile Laurence Crutchlow

+24 on the frontline Phoebe Owen, Emma Hayward, Idris Baker, Gill Crouch

+28 why join CMF?
+John Greenall

+31 local groups John Greenall

+34 CMF regions Jennifer Rossiter

+35 summer opportunities Laurence Crutchlow

+36 clinical conundrums Laurence Crutchlow

+38 what is 'whole-person medicine'?
+Laurence Crutchlow

+42 medical ethics for beginners Giles Cattermole

+45 engaging the public square Philippa Taylor

+48 international medical mission Vicky Lavy

+52 the Christian contribution to healthcare

+Rosie Knowles

+beginning well